Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach: The complex harmonic chain

-The computation of the reduced density matrix, $\rho_A$, for half of the harmonic chain was performed in \cite{Peschel} in the large $L$ limit.
+The reduced density matrix, $\rho_A$, for half of the real harmonic chain was explicitly constructed by Peschel and Chung in \cite{Peschel} in the large $L$ limit.
 The trick is to relate $\rho_A$ to the partition function of a two-dimensional massive Gaussian model in the geometry of an infinite strip of width $L$ with a cut perpendicular to it \cite{Gaussian}.
 Due to the integrability of the Gaussian model, in the case where $L$ is much larger than the correlation length, the $H_{\mathrm{CTM}}$ for the harmonic chain may be written in a diagonal form as in Eq. \eqref{eq:diagonalform}, where now we explicitly have